 Due to the weakening of the securities and exchange commission (SEC) and lax financial regulation, banks took excessive risks in mortgage lending practices.
 The introduction of predatory lending practices, such as sub-prime mortgages, allowed people to buy houses with low initial repayments, but large delayed repayments led to a huge property bubble.

-These high-risk loans were hidden in Collateralized Debt Obligations (CDOs) by Citigroup and Merrill Lynch and sold on as investment to banks and funds globally.
+These high-risk loans were hidden in Collateralized Debt Obligations (CDOs) by Citigroup and Merrill Lynch and sold on as investments to banks and funds globally.
 When the mortgages began to default, there were a string of bankruptcies in the financial sector, including the collapse of Lehman Brothers, which kicked off the worldwide panic and breakdown in confidence.

 - For a great movie that covers the Financial Crisis, watch Inside Job